The entire island of Kauai is a photo just waiting to happen! Many photographers consider it to be the most beautiful of the Hawaiian Islands.

 Surprisingly, we found our favorite time of day to shoot from here was actually midday; the vibrant colors were flourishing and nothing got washed out as one might expect.
 Around sunrise and sunset, much of the Hanalei Valley will be shadowed and you may find yourself shooting into the sun as well.

-A place as renowned in song and folklore as it is in brochures, Hanalei Bay is the idyllic location of what most consider to be the most beautiful beach in Kauai.
+A place as renowned in song and folklore as it is in brochures, Hanalei Bay is the idyllic location of what most consider to be one of the most beautiful beaches of Hawaii.

 I doubt we need to get very lengthy describing the beauty of Hanalei Bay and Hanalei Beach therein.
 As this is a guide to the best photography locations in Kauai, we will at least mention that sunset is perhaps the best time to visit!
 Although you really can’t go wrong as it is beautiful at all times of the day.